anshuman19/Data-analysis/README.md

 # Data-analysis
-Example of list comprehension, Lambda Expression and handling of dataset using various pandas function.
+Example of List Comprehension, Lambda Expression and handling of dataset using various pandas function.